Pinggy-io/pinggy_website/content/blog/how_to_get_slack_webhook.md

 In summary, **webhooks** are ideal for real-time, automated updates based on specific events, while **APIs** offer more control and flexibility for retrieving or sending data as needed.

-## A. Steps to Create an Incoming Slack Webhook
+## Steps to Create an Incoming Slack Webhook

 Incoming webhooks push messages from an external application directly to a Slack channel, which is useful for alerts, reports, or any external-to-Slack notifications.